Wsrxgh/Tracekit/README.md

 - vegeta (optional; for load generation if you choose to use it)

 - Workers: install ffmpeg/ffprobe: `sudo apt install -y ffmpeg`
-- Python packages for control plane:
+- Python packages for control plane and workers:
-  - `python3 -m pip install -r tools/scheduler/requirements.txt`
+  - `python3 -m pip install -r tools/scheduler/requirements.txt`  # includes psutil
-  - Optional: `python3 -m pip install psutil`
 - Optional (for OpenDC export on the controller): `python3 -m pip install pandas numpy pyarrow`

 ## License